slowdivePTG/X-ray-chemistry/Weekly_Progress.md

+## May 7, 2019

+1. Plot the main pathways of formation and destruction as a function of time for different species
+2. For high ionization rate (d < 3 kpc), most of the elements tend to stay in their atomic state rather than stay in complex molecules.

 ## To do list

   2. Find more physical details of ISM closer to the galactic center with higher temperature and higher degree of ionization.